Lowry has 16 points, 10 assists as Heat beat Raptors 114-109

 Associated Press

-Fred VanVleet and Pascal Siakam each scored 29 points, and Scottie Barnes and Gary Trent Jr. both had 19 as Toronto lost for the first time in six games.
+Fred VanVleet and Pascal Siakam each scored 29 points, and Scottie Barnes and Gary Trent Jr. both had 19.
+But Toronto lost for the first time in six games, and OG Anunoby sat because of a sore thigh.

 Miami shot 6 for 20 from 3-point range in the first half, then went 12 for 18 from distance in the second half.

-Leading 113-109 with 13 seconds left in the game, the Heat turned the ball over in their own half but VanVleet missed a 3 that would have cut the deficit to one point.
+“We didn’t play defense worth a darn,” Raptors coach Nick Nurse said.

-Heat coach Erik Spoelstra wasn’t on the bench Sunday after entering the NBA’s health and safety protocols following Saturday’s win at Chicago.
-Assistant coach Chris Quinn took over.
+Leading 113-109 with 13 seconds left in the game, Miami turned the ball over in their own half but VanVleet missed a 3 that would have cut the deficit to one point.

 Miami’s Jimmy Butler sat because of a sore left big toe a day after getting 22 points in Saturday’s 127-109 win at Chicago.
 The Heat were also without center Dewayne Dedmon (sprained right ankle), forward P.J.
 Tucker (left knee), and guard Gabe Vincent (right big toe).